Greek letter society effect on youth identity

-Greek Life and Relationship Building
+Greek life and relationship building

 Bonds

-Greek letter organizations rely heavily on the relationship among its members, both active and alumni.
-Through practices that bring the chapter together as a whole, fraternities and sororities place emphasis upon the bond that is created through their shared Greek affiliation.
+Greek letter organizations rely heavily on the relationships among their members, both active and alumni.
+Through practices that bring the chapter together as a whole, fraternities and sororities emphasize the bond that is created through their shared Greek affiliation.
 These bonds are created through educational, social, and ritualistic bonds that build the relationships.
 Educational practices of these bonding practices can consist of the academic demands of membership in Greek Letter organizations.
 With pressure from higher education in itself and academic standards, such as a minimal grade point average requirement, members have the support of their fellow members who are also under similar pressures of success to bond and create relationships with.
-Members also are able to create mutual relationships over their coursework or availability to study aids within the chapter.
+Members also can create mutual relationships over their coursework or availability to study aids within the chapter.
 Social practices such as sisterhoods or brotherhoods bring the chapter together as a whole, not as individual members or pledge classes.
 These consist of both non-alcoholic and alcoholic events that allow the members to build better relationships within the chapter.
 Members, foremost and most concretely, are bonded through their organization's ritualistic practices.
-Through pledge processes, initiation, and chapter rituals throughout membership, the members hold ritualistic practices that are, in most cases, unique and confidential within the chapter.
+Through pledge processes, initiation, and chapter rituals throughout the membership, the members hold ritualistic practices that are, in most cases, unique and confidential within the chapter.
 Holding these secretive and unique practices gives the members a shared bond that transcends all other social or academic bonds.